 Expert trails (identified by a black diamond... or two) are the hardest slopes on the mountain, and have very steep gradients over 40%.

-Alta Ski Resort is located in the state of Utah, USA.
-This ski area is nearby the town of Salt Lake City, UT.
+Alta Ski Area is located in the state of Utah, USA.
+This ski area is nearest the town of Salt Lake City, UT.

 Salt Lake City, UT 84121 USA

 By Car: If you are driving, you would set your GPS to either the ski resort's name (Alta Ski Area), its coordinates of 40.60000, -111.64000 (latitude, longitude), or simply drive towards the town of Salt Lake City, UT to get close.